Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Organ Vest.md

 **A velcro apron with detachable 3D organs, to show what's inside your body.** - See if you can correctly place body organs using this wearable felt and velcro vest.

-Last initially checked on 2025-11-29 by Charlie Owen (co458@cam.ac.uk) and double-checked on
+Last initially checked on 2025-11-29 by Charlie Owen (co458@cam.ac.uk) and double-checked on 2025-12-15 by Mafalda Merladet Moreno (mm2758@cam.ac.uk).

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->